 Once the application is made the Candidate agency should have performed an internal review and be somewhat ready for the Initial Compliance Review.
-Along with the initial Application the first year fee is due and will be due annually on the same date.
-Therefore, with this understanding and the amount of new agencies and re-accreditation ALEAP will have to perform each year, extensions following the two year deadline of Recognition/Accreditation will not typically be accepted.
+Along with the initial Application the first-year fee is due and will be due annually on the same date.
+Therefore, with this understanding and the number of new agencies and re-accreditation ALEAP will have to perform each year, extensions following the two-year deadline of Accreditation will not typically be accepted.

-Initial Compliance Review
+Initial Compliance Review / Mock Assessment

-When the agency has submitted and received acceptance of all standards recommended for electronic submission and believes it has all on site review requirements completed, they should schedule their Initial Compliance Review.
-The Initial Compliance Review is usually conducted by a local assessor and will be coordinated through the ALEAP Program Director.
+When the agency has submitted and received acceptance of all standards recommended for electronic submission and believes it has all on-site review requirements completed, they should schedule their Initial Compliance Review.
+The initial compliance review will be coordinated through the ALEAP Program Director.
 The assessor will travel to the agency and conduct an initial review of the entire on-site requirements.
-This process assists agencies by making sure their on-site electronic files and the required proof of compliance is complete before the Final Review.
+This process assists agencies by making sure their on-site electronic files and the required proof of compliance is complete before the on-site review.

-The local Assessor will review the agency's electronic files to ensure proofs of compliance are prepared for the on-site Final Review.
+The Assessor will review the agency's electronic files to ensure proofs of compliance are prepared for the on-site review.
 While he/she will not review in detail or formally accept the standard, they will ensure the file is ready for review.
-Since this assessor is typically located close to the agency, this Initial Compliance Review may take only a couple of hours when electronic submission has been used.
+This initial compliance review may take only a couple of hours when electronic submission has been used.

-Upon successful completion of the Initial Compliance Review, the agency may request the Final Review.
-The agency should complete any necessary changes or additions to their files identified in the Initial Compliance Review or Mock assessment prior to requesting their Final Review.
+Upon successful completion of the initial compliance review, the agency may request the on-site review.

+The agency should complete any necessary changes or additions to their files identified in the initial compliance review or mock assessment prior to requesting their on-site review.